DJ LeMahieu Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Orioles pitching staff ranks 20th in MLB.
+- The Orioles pitching staff ranks 21st in MLB with a collective 8.3 strikeouts per nine innings.

-- The Orioles' 5.53 team ERA ranks 25th among all league pitching staffs.
+- The Orioles have the 24th-ranked team ERA across all league pitching staffs (5.33).

-- Orioles pitchers combine to rank 16th in baseball in home runs surrendered (nine total, 1.3 per game).
+- The Orioles rank 15th in baseball in home runs given up (10 total, 1.3 per game).

-- Irvin (0-1) gets the start for the Orioles, his second of the season.
+- Wells will take the mound to start for the Orioles, his first of the season.

-- In his most recent time out on Sunday, the lefty tossed four innings against the Boston Red Sox, allowing six earned runs while surrendering eight hits.
+- The 28-year-old righty came out of the bullpen in his most recent outing this season, his only action so far.

 © 2023 Data Skrive.
 All rights reserved.